 The SDBOR and the University have a long-standing tradition of naming its institutional facilities, programmatic units, and funded academic honors in recognition of persons or entities who have made important contributions to enable or to advance the mission of the University.
 All naming in recognition of an honoree must be consistent with the SDBOR’s role as a public trust.
 Accordingly, all such proposals shall be reviewed and approved in accordance with SDBOR Policy 1:27 and this policy.

-The SDBOR shall approve the names of all new or existing campus facilities, such as roadways or buildings and additions (if they are to carry a different name from the original building), costing more than $250,000.
-The SDBOR shall also approve the naming of programmatic units such as colleges, institutes, centers, or departments.
+The SDBOR shall approve the names of all new or existing campus facilities, such as roadways or buildings and additions (if they are to carry a different name from the original building), costing more than $250,000, if the name is in recognition of a person, family, or organization.
+The SDBOR shall also approve the naming of programmatic units such as colleges, institutes, centers, or departments made in recognition of a person, family, or organization.

-The University President may name wings, halls, rooms, or other areas within buildings, and chairs, lecture series, or other funded academic honors.
+The University President may name facilities and programmatic units that are not in recognition of a person, family, or organization and that bear a generic descriptive name that is logically related to its use, offering(s), and/or locations, as well as wings, halls, rooms, or other areas within buildings, and chairs, lecture series, or other funded academic honors.

 Where federal requirements including State or Congressional Law control, center names may be designated in Congressional authorizations, by federal agencies, or by state programs; the designated name will be used; and the Naming Committee will be informed of the name and the source of authorization language where the name is designated.
 The name will be forwarded for recommendation and approval pursuant to this policy.